MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

 	    }
 	}

 You may notice that the `IMessage` asks the `CellBehavior` to handle it.
 But you also may have noticed there is an impedance mismatch between what the `CellBehavior` actually handles (namely strongly type instances of `Get` and `Set`) and `IMessage` that it is asked to handle.
-Here the `Behavior` base class comes in, from which the `CellBehavior` is derived.
+Here the `Behavior` base class comes in from which the `CellBehavior` is derived.
 Also take a look again at the implementation of `Message<T>` and `IMessage`:

     public abstract class Behavior
     {